Juma Sultan papers, 1960s-1990s

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.

-Series I and Series II.1 are open.
-Series II.2 (contact sheets) is closed pending conservation review.
+Series I and Series II are open.
 Series III (audio) is in process and not available at this time.

 This collection is located on-site.